Phreekls7/GPR_Jetson_Final/GPR_ROS2_NODE/README.md

 This node publishes:

 * `/gpr/bscan` — `sensor_msgs/Image`
-  A grayscale image where each column is a GPR trace.
-The image scrolls left with new incoming data.
+  A grayscale B-scan image where each column is one radar trace.
+  The image scrolls left as new data arrives.

 ---

 ## How It Works

-* Connects to the GPR device using TCP.
+* Opens TCP socket to COBRA GPR at `192.168.0.10:23`
-* Sends a setup message based on trace quantity and range.
+* Sends setup message for 1024-sample traces with 100 ns range
-* Reads raw trace data from the socket.
+* Reads and parses raw traces (skipping service channel)
-* Each trace is placed into a 2D buffer.
+* Appends each trace as a new column to a fixed-width 2D NumPy array
-* Converts that buffer into an 8-bit image.
+* Converts that array into 8-bit grayscale (`mono8`)
-* A timer publishes the image via ROS at \~30 Hz.
+* Publishes images via ROS 2 at \~30 Hz using a timer callback

 ---

 ## Contributing

+Pull requests are welcome.

 To contribute: